タップして閉じる

 The Hirota Tsumugi Blog

-The 38cm wide × 1250cm Length is the necessary and sufficient size for making a suit of female kimono.
-For male kimono, the wide size needs to be more than 40cm, but the length can be shorter than female kimono(because female kimono needs “ohashori”, an extra length to fold on stomach part).
+The 38cm wide × 1250cm length is the necessary and sufficient size for making a suit of female kimono.
+(For a male kimono, the width needs to be a little bit longer, but the length is shorter than a female kimono).

-A kimono fabric is divided into the 8 parts for making a kimono, as below.
+A kimono fabric is divided into the 8 parts for tailoring a kimono, as below.

 Compared to the complex pattern-cutting of Western clothes, it is so simple.
-Making a kimono is done by the minimum required fabric without the leftovers.
+Making a kimono is done by a minimum required fabric without any fabric leftover.

 This is how the cut 8 parts construct a kimono.

-It has 39cm wide, but the both edges has the about 1cm margins to sew up for kimono.
+It has the 39cm width, but both edges have about 1cm margins to sew up.

 It is about 4.5㎡ in total.

-The reason why kimono fabric is 38~41cm wide is largely due to the structural limitation on a hand loom.
-Shuttles are thrown and passed back and forth between weaver’s right and left hand, so that a wide of traditional kimono fabric inevitably be shorter than hands length, and 40cm is the best size for throwing a shuttle.
+The reason why kimono fabrics are 38~41cm wide is largely due to the structural limitation of a hand loom.
+A shuttle is passed right and left between weaver’s right and left hands, so that 40cm is the best length for throwing a shuttle to carefully weaving a fabric.

-A hand loom generally used for weaving tsumugi fabrics in Japan
+A floor hand loom, used for weaving a tsumugi fabric